IARCbioinfo/addreplacerg-nf/README.md

 nextflow run iarcbioinfo/addreplacerg --bam_folder BAM/
 ```

+By default, BAM files produced are output in the same folder as the input folder.
+One can also specify the output folder by adding the optional argument `--out_folder BAM_RG` to the above command line for example.

 If you don't have `samtools` you can use the docker image we provide containing it using:
 Simply use:
 ```bash